 Fill the required fields in the Inject in my.app window.

-The following table describes the fileds in the Inject in my.app window:
+The following table describes the fields in the Inject in my.app window:

 - A domain owned by me - Send the new table to one of the domains your user belongs to.
 Select the required one from the list.

-- External domain - Send the new table to an external domain.
+- External domain - Send the new table to a domain your user does not belong to.
 You must enter the domain name and API key.

 - Click Save when you're done.

 After the injection has been performed, go to Data Search and select my → app in the finder to access all the tables where you injected data.

 Tables where you injected data always have a column named sourceTable that indicates the source table of each event.
 This information is important when you create a